zeromq/chumak/README.md

 If you or your company would like to use _erlangzmq_ without the restrictions of AGPL, consider purchasing a commercial license.

 * The price for a commercial license is $99 USD.
-* If you are incorported simply purchase four copies of the license.
+* If you are incorporated simply purchase four copies of the license.

 Contact us by email at contact@choven.ca for your copy of a commercial license.